Learning Generative Models for Lumped Rainfall-Runoff Modeling

-Three data sets covering catchments from different parts of the world were used in this study.
-They are CAMELS (Catchment Attributes and Meteorology for Large-sample Studies; \citeA{Newman2014_data,Newman2015,Addor2017}), CAMELS-CH (Catchment Attributes and MEteorology for large-sample Studies - Switzerland; \citeA{Hoge2023}), and Caravan \cite{Kratzert2023}.
-CAMELS, CAMELS-CH, and Caravan include catchments mainly from the US, Switzerland and neighboring countries, and around the world, respectively.
-A number of catchments were selected from each data set based on their location and data availability.
+This study utilizes three catchment hydrology datasets from various regions worldwide: CAMELS (Catchment Attributes and Meteorology for Large-sample Studies; \citeA{Newman2014_data,Newman2015,Addor2017}), CAMELS-DE Version 0.1.0 \cite{Dolich2024,Loritz2024}, and Caravan Version 1.4 \cite{Kratzert2023}.
+CAMELS and CAMELS-DE cover catchments from the US and Germany, respectively, while Caravan includes catchments globally.
+Catchments were selected from each dataset based on their location and data availability.
 To evaluate the model \(g_\theta\)'s ability to generalize across regions, only non-US catchments were selected from the Caravan dataset for training.
 Subsequently, the model was tested on US and German catchments from the CAMELS and CAMELS-DE datasets.
 Notably, the versions of Caravan and CAMELS-DE used in this study contain minimal overlap in terms of shared catchments.

-Catchment mean daily precipitation (P), temperature (T), and potential evapotranspiration (PET) were used as the climate forcing variables due to their common application in many conventional lump models \cite{Knoben2019}, and daily runoff (Q) was used as the prediction target.
-These four variables were available in the Caravan and CAMELS-CH data sets and were extracted and derived from the CAMELS data set processed by \citeA{Knoben2020}.
+Catchment mean daily precipitation (P), temperature (T), and potential evapotranspiration (PET) were used as climate forcing variables due to their common application in many conventional lumped models \cite{Knoben2019}.
+Daily runoff (Q) served as the prediction target.
+These four variables were available in the Caravan and CAMELS-DE datasets and were derived from the original CAMELS dataset by \citeA{Knoben2020}.
 For inclusion in the study, each catchment was required to have at least two years (not necessarily continuous) of complete climate forcing and discharge records.

-As shown in Table \ref{table_datasets}, each data set is divided into a number of smaller subsets according to their role in the numerical experiments.
-For the Caravan data set, three subsets were created to train and test generative models using the methods described in Section \ref{sec_training}.
-Both the CAMELS and CAMELS-CH data sets were split into two subsets: a calibration and a test set.
-The catchments in the two data sets were considered as "new" catchments, for which the optimal $\mathbf{z}_{i}$ values were derived and tested with the calibration and test sets using the methods described in Section \ref{sec_calibration_method}.
+The roles of the datasets and dataset division for training, calibration, validation, and testing of \(g_\theta\) are illustrated in Figure \ref{fig_data_split}.
+For the Caravan dataset, three subsets were created to train and test the generative models using the methods described in Sections \ref{sec_learning_generative} and \ref{sec_training_strategy}.
+Both the CAMELS and CAMELS-DE datasets were divided into two subsets: a calibration set and a test set.
+The optimal \(\mathbf{z}_i\) values of different catchments were derived and tested using the calibration and test sets, as outlined in Sections \ref{sec_application_to_arbitrary} and \ref{sec_out_of_sample_evaluation_strategy}.

-\subsection{Benchmark data on lumped hydrological models' performance}
+\subsubsection{Benchmark Data on Lumped Hydrological Models' Performance}